fabioars/clean-code-php/README.md

 * You can lazy load your object's properties, let's say getting it from a server.

-Additionally, this is part of Open/Closed principle, from object-oriented design principles.
+Additionally, this is part of Princípio do Aberto/Fechado, from object-oriented design principles.

 **Ruim:**